 However, if you have NEVER sent us your UDT watch before, then we regret to inform you that you may NOT send us your UDT for work.
 If you ignore this message and manage to send us a UDT that we have NOT worked on before, you will be invoiced a decline fee of $49.95, to cover the cost of returning your unrepaired watch to you.
 If you ignore this invoice then we may, at our discretion, either treat your watch as abandoned property, or return it to you via USPS C.O.D.
 (Cash on Delivery) in the amount of $79.95.
 This means you will have to pay the post office $79.95 to receive your undiagnosed and unrepaired watch back.
-The ONLY current way to become one of our 'former' customer is to either purchase a restored UDT from us, or send us your UDT for a restoration evaluation (see our FAQ page for more information on this new option).
-Alternatively you may visit the UDT Sale page to find out if we have any for sale, or email us to request to be notified when we have a restored UDT for sale.
+The ONLY current way to become one of our 'former' customer is to send us YOUR UDT for a FULL restoration evaluation (see our FAQ page for more information on this new option).

 WARNING: Sending us snide and demeaning comments regarding this policy will insure that, IF we ever begin accepting any new work, it will NOT be any work from YOU.